jasongullifer/jasongullifer.github.io/_posts/2021-11-26-what-is-bilingualism.md

 ---
 ![image of "hello" in many different languages](images/blog/multilingual.png =300x "multilingualism!")

-People often want to know what it means to be bilingual or multilingual.
-And they might expect me, as a researcher in the field, to have a ***strict*** definition of bilingualism.
-But the truth is, I (and others in my field) have a pretty open definition of what "counts" as bilingual.
-I would say that you're bilingual (or multilingual) if you have learned or use two (or more) languages to some degree during your life.
+People are often curious what it means to be bilingual or multilingual, and who qualifies as bilingual.
+One might expect researchers in the field to have a ***strict***definition of bilingualism.
+But the truth is that I (and others in my field) have a pretty open definition of what "counts" as bilingual.
+I would say that a bilingual (or multilingual) is someone who has learned or uses two (or more) languages to some degree during their life.
+It's estimated that bilingualism is the global norm&mdash;that there are more bilinguals and multilinguals copmared to monolinguals.

 But don't you need to be perfectly proficient or balanced in your languages to qualify as bilingual?*

-It's largely a myth that there is a "perfect" bilingualism, where someone could function like a "pristine" monolingual speaker in each of their languages&mdash;scare quotes here, because there is some mythology surrounding bilingualism, comparisons to monolinguals, and language proficiency.
+There is this idea of a "perfect" form of bilingualism, where someone could function like a "pristine" monolingual speaker in each of their languages.
+I use scare quotes here because these ideas are part of a mythology surrounding bilingualism.

 First, **monolinguals aren't perfect**: they exhibit individual variability in language abilities, including spoken fluency, spoken comprehension, writing ability, and reading ability.
 People (not just monolinguals) also differ in terms of which varieties of a language they speak.
 For example, to an English speaker who grew up in parts of Pennsylvania *"the car needs fixed"* sounds just fine.
 However, to speakers from other parts of the country, this utterance sounds terrible (*the car needs **to be** fixed!!!*).
 This means that **even people who grew up speaking the same language disagree on how it should be spoken**!